-Students are not permitted to possess electronic devices such as tablets, games, viewing or listening devices (iPods, DVD/CD players, radios, camcorders, cameras, etc.) or pagers unless prior permission has been obtained from the principal or teacher or pursuant to the district's Bring Your Own Device (BYOD) policy.
-(See Appendix: Bring Your Own Device policy) Without such permission, teachers will collect the items and turn them in to the principal's office.
-Students shall not use a cell phone or other communication device with phone, IM, and/or text messaging, or other capabilities at school or on school property during the instructional day.
-A student may possess a cell phone if it is out of sight and turned off.
-If a student is in violation of the policy, they may be subject to disciplinary action which includes:
+Students are not permitted to possess electronic devices such as tablets, games, viewing or listening devices (iPods, DVD/CD players, radios, camcorders, cameras, etc.) or pagers unless prior written permission has been obtained from the principal.
+Without such permission, teachers will collect the items and turn them in to the principal's office.
+Students shall not use a cell phone or other communication device with phone, IM, and/or text messaging, or picture or video capturing capability such as a smart watch, at school or on school property during the instructional day.
+A student may possess a cell phone if it is turned off and placed in their backpack or in a secure location designated by the campus (out of sight).
+If a student is in violation of the policy, they may be subject to disciplinary action which includes the phone to be retrieved by parent or legal guardian and a \$15 fee.